I am a staff scientist in Theoretical Division at Los Alamos National Laboratory.

 The most reliable way of contacting me: andrey.lokhov (at) gmail.com

-- I am searching for postdocs and students (graduate and undergraduate) interested in machine learning algorithms for physics-rich problems, check the positions anouncement page
+- I am searching for postdocs and students interested in machine learning algorithms and applications for physics-rich problems, check the positions anouncement page

 News and events:

-- In January 2018, I co-organized the second edition of the Physics Informed Machine Learning (PIML 2018) workshop in Santa Fe.
-Previously, we organized and hosted PIML 2016 in January 2016.
+- Stay tuned for the third edition of the Physics Informed Machine Learning (PIML 2020) workshop in Santa Fe, NM in January 2020.
+Previously, we organized and hosted PIML 2018 and PIML 2016.

 - Our paper “Optimal structure and parameter learning of Ising models” has been published in Science Advances

 My research interests lie at the intersection of statistical physics, computer science and machine learning.
 I develop new statistical physics inspired algorithms to deal with hard problems in graphical models, machine learning, complex systems, quantum computing and data mining.
 I am also interested in general optimization, inverse, combinatorial and out-of-equilibrium problems on graphs.
 Check out the research higlights for details.

 2015-2017 Postdoctoral fellow in the Center for Nonlinear Studies, Los Alamos National Laboratory, Los Alamos, United States

 2011-2014 PhD in statistical physics at Laboratoire de Physique Théorique et Modèles Statistiques, Université Paris-Sud, Orsay, France

 PhD thesis: Dynamic cavity method and problems on graphs, under supervision of Marc Mézard, defended on November 14, 2014

 2010-2011 Master in theoretical physics at M2 CFP Physique Théorique, École Normale Supérieure, Paris, France